hearvox/brain-friendly/brain-friendly-Bolls-interview.md

 15:01 You don't have to worry about disrupting that if you’ve first and foremost delivered a brain effective story, in a well-designed, well-written manner.
 Because then you might have a reader that might naturally be more motivated to go:  “Hey, this is worth sharing; this is worth commenting on.
 I'm going to engage in this process of news and how it's supposed to promote democracy.”

-15:30 NAC: Isn’t in the interest of the online news sites to posting multiple articles that may be related.
-You may see that as a distractor, but that’s also in the interest of the journalists: to drive readers to other stories?
+*15:30 NAC: Isn’t in the interest of the online news sites to posting multiple articles that may be related.
+You may see that as a distractor, but that’s also in the interest of the journalists: to drive readers to other stories?*

 15:55 I think the most brain friendly design would be to get those more at the bottom of the story, and not in a place where there is visually disrupting processing the story that a person landed on to read.
 Let the reader having her experience of reading the story they selected to read.
 And then, I think honestly, if you delivered a great reader experience with how that story is designed and written, I don't think you have to worry as much about motivating people to go to other content on your news site.

 16:36 You’ll have them higher engaged mentally, at a higher emotionally motivated level as a news reader, as an audience member for your news organization.
 Then when they get to the bottom of that story and they see: “Oh, I might want to read this other story that’s related.
 At the bottom: don't throw everything in there at once on a page, because really what you doing it just kinda hoping the something gets through, and that’s brain unfriendly.

-[17:08 BG: The headline for this: Social engagement starts with... engagement.]
+*[17:08 BG: The headline: Social engagement starts with... engagement.]*

 17:25 The tendency is we have to show all components.
 We have have the social media visible at all times, to have the links to other articles visible, and the ads.